Vickyabiodun/my-week3-portfolio-demo/README.md

 #Languages used.

-I used HTML, CSS, Bootstrap and a little bit of Js.
+I used HTML, CSS,and Bootstrap.

 #Project's Snippet